 The basic allowance is adjusted annually according to the so called national pension index (KEL-index).
 This index is the change of consumer prices from the previous year's third quarter to present year's third quarter.
 The next year's benefits are then adjusted according to KEL-index.
-Benefit amounts are not increased in line with the index in 2018.

-It is possible that an unemployed person receives wage from part-time work.
+It is possible that an unemployed person receives wage and benefit at the same time.
 In this case the unemployed benefit is cut by 0.5 euro for each earned euro.
 From the beginning of 2014 all unemployment benefits have exempt earnings of 300 euros.
-For instance, if your earnings are 400 per month, benefit is cut only (400-300)0.5 = 50 euros.
+For instance, if your earnings are 400 per month, benefit is cut only (400-300)\0.5 = 50 euros.
 This conciliated adjustable unemployment benefit is not possible to simulate because of insufficient information in the data.

-In some cases, benefit amount can be increased with fixed sum (4.74 euros/day in 2018).
-This fixed sum (called supplementary allowance) is granted to the unemployed, who are participating in labour market training.
-The maximum spell of increased sum is 200 working days.
-The increased benefit is not possible to simulate due to lack of sufficient data.
+In some cases, benefit amount can be increased with fixed sum (4.78 euros/day in 2016).
+This fixed sum (called supplementary allowance) is granted to the unemployed, who have long working history or who are participating in labour market training.
+The spell of increased sum is 90-200 working days depending on the grounds of increase.
+Nevertheless, the increased benefits are not possible to simulate because there is no information in the data about the people receiving the supplementary amount.